Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-In this section, a subsystem(s) in deep-space habitat is considered to be degrading in real-time.
-Our goal is to predict the time remaining before the unit fails.
+In this section, a system within a deep-space habitat is considered to be degrading in real-time.
+Our goal is to predict the RUL of the system.
 We begin by showing how to fuse the signals from multiple sensors into a parsimonious set of features.
-Then, we demonstrate how we utilize the fused sensor information to i) diagnose the active failure mode of the degrading unit, in real-time, and ii) predict its RUL.
+Then, we demonstrate how we utilize the fused sensor information to i) diagnose the active failure mode of the degrading system in real-time, and ii) predict its RUL.